You know, every day I think about filmmaking, and I have some wacky distinction that changes the way I perceive things.

 I use state in my writings to reflect the state of mind that one’s in – be it positive or negative.

 Sportsmen know all about state.
 That golfer who hits a terrible shot off the tee and then has to take the long walk to where his ball now lies…he knows all about state.
 He can walk through the baying throng of fans and keep his composure ready to take on the next shot.
 He clears it out of his mind.
 That’s state.
 That’s powerful!

 I see my state as twisting and ever-changing these days.
 I’ll have the odd day when I feel down about something, but I see it as part of the masterplan of sorts.
 It can’t get to me.
 It will soon fade into the positive state that is shortly following it.

 Just like seeing through the matrix of the world all around us, I start to see patterns emerging all around.
 I’ve begun to see these same pattern repetitions in my states.

 It’s important to realize that your next great state is only a thought away.
 And that’s no new age mumbo jumbo.
 We are what we think and we can change it at any time!

 This is key.

-It’s late and these are my current thoughts on self development and filmmaking.
-I realise this may be a little esoteric and some readers may wonder where I’m coming from with all this.
-But hopefully people who are actually out in the field of endeavor can relate to this and pull something from it.
+It’s late and these are my current thoughts on self-development and filmmaking.
+I realize this may be a little esoteric and some readers may wonder where I’m coming from with all this.
+But hopefully, people who are actually out in the field of endeavor can relate to this and pull something from it.